logo left

 toasted sesame seeds cooling

-1. To check the curry, pinch the chicken or pull apart with a fork, if done and the sauce is a good consistancy add the sesame seeds & fresh corriander
+1. To check the curry, pinch the chicken or pull apart with a fork, if done and the sauce is a good consistancy add the sesame seeds & fresh coriander

 Don't forget the fresh coriander as we did in this picture!